kunicmarko20/SonataAutoConfigureBundle/README.md

     public: true
 ```

-Since your admin class is autowired you can still use setter injection but you have to add an
+Since your admin class is autowired you can still use setter injection but you have to add a `@required` annotation:
-`@required` annotation:

 ```php
 /**